-$^{^{\}rm v}$ Not scrambling login information, which enables a digital eavesdropper to capture passwords weather events (e.g., heat waves, hurricanes) can be easier to anticipate, 150 and to date, they have caused significantly more direct physical harm to the electric grid than have malicious acts.
-Taking actions in advance of an impending threat can have significant positive effects in reducing power outages, 151 so extending this authority for all hazards would be a great benefit for protecting the grid.
+direct physical harm to the electric grid than have malicious acts.
+Taking actions in advance of an impending threat can have significant positive effects in reducing power outages,144 so extending this authority for all hazards would be a great benefit for protecting the grid.

 The lack of access to data represents another challenge to Federal agencies to enhance the security and resilience of the grid.
 Given that the majority of electricity infrastructure is privately owned, the Federal Government must rely on industry data collection activities to understand the vulnerability and security landscape of the electric grid.
-Furthermore, as noted earlier, utilities report SAIDI, SAIFI, and CAIDI statistics in inconsistent ways,^{152, 153} limiting the ability of governments to independently conduct robust risk assessments of the grid.
+Furthermore, as noted earlier, utilities report SAIDI, SAIFI, and CAIDI statistics in inconsistent ways,^{145, 146} limiting the ability of governments to independently conduct robust risk assessments of the grid.
 DOE and FERC in particular lack access to data on critical grid assets and their vulnerabilities.
 In order to support the President in executing new anticipatory security authorities under the FAST Act, addressing this information deficit is a priority.

-NERC collects certain data, in its role of performing grid reliability assessments and supporting the development of reliability and security standards, but NERC does not make all of that data available to government agencies.
-DOE has some limited visibility into critical electricity infrastructure through tools like EAGLE-I^{x'}; additional system data, to determine, for example, where there are critical vulnerabilities, are needed to exercise the new emergency authorities granted to the President and the Secretary of Energy under the FAST Act.
+NERC collects certain data in its role of performing grid reliability assessments and supporting the development of reliability and security standards, but NERC does not make all of that data available to government agencies.
+DOE has some limited visibility into critical electricity infrastructure through tools like EAGLE-I;^{ai} additional system data-to determine, for example, where there are critical vulnerabilities-are needed to exercise the new emergency authorities granted to the President and the Secretary of Energy under the FAST Act.

 One of the most prominent examples of this data gap is a lack of information on risk mitigation practices at the utility level, including information regarding participation in risk mitigation programs, a utility's specific risk mitigation practices, and spare equipment specifications and numbers for critical infrastructure, such as transformers.
-Without with enhanced and appropriately protected data on utility practices, component part reserves, and an increase in awareness on a range of additional topics-such as transformer configuration, the direct current resistance of various components, and substation grounding resistance values-DOE's ability to understand the extent to which infrastructure will be improved, enabling DOE to better fulfill key statutory and executive responsibilities.
+With enhanced and appropriately protected data on utility practices, component part reserves, and an increase in awareness on a range of additional topics-such as transformer configuration, the direct current resistance of various components, and substation grounding resistance values-DOE's ability to understand the extent to which infrastructure will be improved can enable DOE to better fulfill key statutory and executive responsibilities.

-4.4 Markets and Their Impact on Reliability and Resilience
+Markets and Their Impact on Reliability and Resilience

-Centrally-organized wholesale markets are recent innovations in the century-plus life of the electricity sector.
+Centrally organized wholesale markets are recent innovations in the century-plus life of the electricity sector.
 They were developed and implemented beginning in the 1990s on the heels of state legislative and regulatory direction, but are considered Federally regulated structures that adhere to rules set by FERC and reliability standards set by NERC.
-Centrally-organized markets operated by ISO/RTO include time-delineated markets (e.g., day-ahead, hour-ahead, and real-time), as well as system support services such as spinning reserve and non-spinning reserve, often referred to as Ancillary Services.
+Centrally organized markets operated by ISO/RTO include time-delineated markets (e.g., day-ahead, hour-ahead, and real-time), as well as system support services such as spinning reserve and non-spinning reserve, often referred to as Ancillary Services.
 Commodity exchanges, such as the Intercontinental Exchange (ICE) and the New York Mercantile Exchange, offer future contracts for location-specific electricity trading (referred to as hubs in U.S. markets).
 These short-term markets are designed to provide price discovery on the marginal cost of power production and delivery.

 Seven U.S. regions have operating ISOs/RTOs that manage centrally organized wholesale markets for energy trades (i.e., MW-hour only, as compared to capacity trades that are for MW-only transactions).
+Together, these trades play an important role in operating and economically optimizing regional grids and ultimately delivering fair-priced electricity to the Nation's consumers.
+Aspects of the bilateral model exist in the RTO/ ISO regions, particularly in the SPP and Midcontinent ISO.
+Also, several RTO/ISOs operate ancillary services